Kimberley Dayle Edwards: 2011: The X Factor

 In 2011, Kimberley (then known as Kitty Brucknell) auditioned for the eighth series of The X Factor in front of judges Louis Walsh, Gary Barlow, Kelly Rowland and Tulisa.
-She sang "The Edge of Glory" for her first audition; all four judges voted to send her through to the "bootcamp" stage of the competition.
+In her audition, she sang "The Edge of Glory" and all four judges voted to send her through to the "bootcamp" stage.
 She performed "You Got the Love" and "Feeling Good" at bootcamp, and made it through to judges' houses.
 After performing "Beautiful Disaster", Walsh put her through to the live shows in his Over 25s category alongside Johnny Robinson, Sami Brookes and Jonjo Kerr.

 Brucknell was in the final showdown three times during the show: in weeks 3 (with Sami Brookes), 5 (with Johnny Robinson) and 6 (with Misha B).
 In week 3, she was saved by a majority vote from the judges.
 Voting statistics revealed that Brookes received more votes than Brucknell meaning if the result went to deadlock, Brookes would have been saved and Brucknell would've been sent home.
-In week 5, she was saved by a majority vote from the judges.
+In week 5, she fell in the bottom three and was saved by a majority vote from the judges.
 However, Robinson received more votes than Brucknell which meant that if the result went to deadlock, Robinson would have been saved and Brucknell would've been sent home.
 Brucknell was finally sent home in week 6 only after Walsh voted to save her.
 However, voting statistics revealed that Brucknell received more votes than Misha B meaning if the result went to deadlock, Brucknell would have been saved and sent through to week 7, while Misha B would've been sent home.

 Performances

 2012–present: Glamour and Damage

-Following the X Factor, Edwards began teasing the release of her track "Red Shoes".
+Following the X Factor Live Tour 2012, Edwards began teasing the release of her track "Red Shoes".
 Brucknell returned to The X Factor in 2013 when she performed alongside other former contestants such as Rylan Clark, Jedward, Wagner, 2 Shoes, Diva Fever and Johnny Robinson at the final in Wembley Arena.
 In January 2013, she went on her first tour which was dubbed the "Glamour and Damage" Tour.
 She performed "The Damage is Done" from her then forthcoming album Glamour and Damage.
 She featured on a single which was released in Germany entitled "No Tomorrow".

 In August, she shared one of her original tracks "Chains", which garnered a lot of interest from major online blogs, even with a mention from Brian May of Queen.
 On 4 May, Kitty announced that her debut single "Glitter in the Sky" would be released on 19 October 2014.
 Her debut album Glamour and Damage was launched on Pledge Music where it is available to pre-order along with many other exclusives.
 Within the two weeks of its launch, she had successfully reached over 25% of her goal.
 On 2 August, she successfully reached 100% of her goal.
 Her debut album, Glamour and Damage was released on 1 November 2014 through Pledge Music.